JaydenTeoh/switcheo-code-challenge/src/problem2/README.md

 ### API
   * CoinMarketAPI to receive real-time price of ETH
-  * Axis to make API requests to get the information of ETH currency
+  * Axios to make API requests to get the information of ETH currency

 ## Approach